5 Minutes Read.

 Important for easy review and audit.

 In the wake of the financial crisis of 2008, many lenders preferred to limit automation of their lending processes.
-And some still do.
-In subprime lending, in particular, lending software is often used only for information handling tasks, but underwriting is left to human expertise.
+Some still do.
+Lending software, particularly in subprime lending, is often only used for handling information, while underwriting is left to human expertise.

 Like other lending software programs, automated underwriting programs also reduce the manual work involved in the lending process, such as document collection and verification.